-Have you been on a high-fat / low-carbohydrate diet, such as the "Atkins Diet"?
+Have you been on a strict low-carbohydrate ("low-carb") diet such as the "Atkins Diet" or "Dukan Diet"?

 Possible responses:→ Don't know